-We were required by the U.S. EPA to conduct an evaluation of our distribution system.
-This is known as an Initial Distribution System Evaluation (IDSE) and is intended to identify locations in our distribution system that have elevated disinfection by-product concentrations.
+1We were required by the U.S. EPA to conduct an evaluation of our distribution system.
+This is known as an Initial Distribution System Evaluation (IDSE) and is intended to identify locations in our distribution that have elevated disinfection by-product concentrations.
 Disinfection by-products (e.g., HAAs and TTHMs) result from continuous disinfection of drinking water and form when disinfectants combine with organic matter that naturally occurs in the source water.

-Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
-High nitrate levels in drinking water can cause blue baby syndrome.
-Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant you should ask advice from your health provider.
-The State of Maine adopted a Maximum Exposure Guideline (MEG) for Radon in drinking water at 4,000 pCi/L, effective 1/1/2007.
+2The State of Maine adopted a Maximum Exposure Guideline (MEG) for Radon in drinking water at 4,000 pCi/L, effective 1/1/2007.
 If Radon exceeds the MEG in water, treatment is recommended.
 It is also advisable to test indoor air for Radon.
-The U.S. EPA is proposing setting federal standards for Radon in public drinking water.
-Action levels (AL) are measured at consumer's tap.
+The U.S. EPA is proposing setting Federal standards for Radon in public drinking water.
+3Action levels (AL) are measured at the consumer's tap.
 Ninety percent of the tests must be equal to or below the action level.